JaiOwl/crypto-dash/Server/README.md

 ### Environmental variables in development

 The project uses [dotenv](https://www.npmjs.com/package/dotenv) for setting environmental variables during development.
-Simply copy `.env.example`, rename it to `.env` and add your env vars as you see fit.
+Simply update `.env.config` your env vars as you see fit.

-It is **strongly** recommended **never** to check in your .env file to version control.
+It is **strongly** recommended **never** to check in your `.env.config` file to version control.
 It should only include environment-specific values such as database passwords or API keys used in development.
-Your production env variables should be different and be set differently depending on your hosting solution. `dotenv` is only for development.
+Your production env variables should be different and be set differently depending on your hosting solution.

 ### Deployment